BlockScience/Risk-Adjusted-Bonding-Curves/Paper/1_EcosystemRoles.md

 1. Attestation<a href="glossary.md#note13" id="note13ref"><sup>13</sup></a>

 #### Example:
-Dalberg Capital - an experienced advisor on impact investing.
+Project Administrator: Dalberg Capital - an experienced advisor on impact investing.
+Bond Administrator: DAO

 ### Role 8: Project Owner
 The **Project Owner** is the founder and controller of the overall project.
 This stakeholder initiates the project and defines its parameters.
 Once a project's parameters have been set up, the Project Owner deploys the project on an impact bond blockchain network, using their cryptographic keys to instantiate the project by signing a message payload that records the genesis of the project in a blockchain record.